 The DSLs and staff must be mindful that early information sharing is vital for effective identification, assessment and allocation of appropriate service provision.
-Staff should not assume a colleague or another professional will take action and share information that might be critical in keeping children safe.
-The DfE guidance 'information sharing advice for safeguarding practitioners (see link in Appendix 2) supports staff who have to make decisions about sharing information.
+Staff should not assume a colleague or another professional will take action and share information that might

 Where there is a concern about a member of staff or the headmaster, the referral will be made to the local authority designated officer, or team of officers (LADO) within one working day.
-Other agencies may be contacted, such as the child protection unit of the police (CPU) or the NSPCC, in accordance with the procedures published by East Sussex Local Safeguarding Children's Board If a crime has been committed, the matter will be reported to the police and, in cases of serious harm, the police will be informed from the outset.
+Other agencies may be contacted, such as the child protection unit of the police (CPU) or the NSPCC, in accordance with the procedures published by East Sussex Local Safeguarding Children's Board.
+If a crime has been committed, the matter will be reported to the police and, in cases of serious harm, the police will be informed from the outset.